tderenzi/tderenzi.github.io/src/portfolio/ibm.md

         image: Usability Test Image.png
       - title: "Diverse User Groups"

         description: "Due to research restrictions, participants were recruited from within IBM.
-To simulate realistic usage, we screened for culturally Kenyan and non-Kenyan users, providing a comparative understanding of how cultural background affected usability."
+To simulate realistic usage, **we screened for culturally Kenyan and non-Kenyan users, providing a comparative understanding of how cultural background affected usability.**"

 ---